Analyzing the Expected Hitting Time of Evolutionary Computation-based Neural Architecture Search Algorithms: Preliminaries

-where $A$ denotes a CNN architecture, $\mathcal{L}(\cdot)$ measures the performance of the $A$ on the test data set $\mathcal{D}_{\rm test}$, $\mathcal{A}$ denotes the search space, and $\mathcal{L}(\cdot)$ represents the fitness value.
-There are several challenges to solve this complex optimization problem, e.g., constraints, discrete representations, bi-level structures, computationally expensive characteristics \cite{liu2021survey}.

-The algorithm that exploits EA to solve the above NAS problem is called ENAS algorithm.
-A general EA is the ($\mu$+$\lambda$)-EA, which creates $\lambda$ offspring individuals in each generation and chooses the best $\mu$ individuals from the offsprings and parents to survive for the next generation.
-There have been various implementations of EAs that may result in different theoretical observations.
-Without loss of generality, in this work, we focus on the ($\lambda$+$\lambda$)-ENAS algorithms~\footnote{We will treat ENAS as ($\lambda$+$\lambda$)-ENAS in the following discussions for the reason of brevity, unless specifying.}, i.e., the neural architecture search algorithm based on ($\lambda$+$\lambda$)-EA that is a general-purpose EA with a mutation only.
-Please note that this also follows the conventions of the community \cite{chen2009new,lehre2011impact,chen2012large}.
+A commonly used EA for NAS is the ($\mu$+$\lambda$)-EA, which creates $\lambda$ offspring individuals in each generation and chooses the best $\mu$ individuals to survive into the next generation.
+There have been various variants of EAs that may result in different theoretical observations.
+Without loss of generality, in this work, we focus on the ($\lambda$+$\lambda$)-ENAS algorithms\footnote{We will treat ENAS as ($\lambda$+$\lambda$)-ENAS in the following discussions for the reason of brevity, unless specifying.}, based on ($\lambda$+$\lambda$)-EA, which is a general-purpose EA with a mutation only.